This counter started on Dec. 22, 2020

 Since Flickennel is located in Colorado's Wet Mountains, the property is frequently visited by bears, cougars, bobcats, coyotes, rattlesnakes, and other predatory creatures, making it mandatory that we have at least two protective "big dogs" on the premises to keep those predators away, safeguarding our equines, goats, occasional pigs, and of course our dachshunds - as well as our family, staff and visitors.
 We are very conscious of the fact that large dogs can be quite intimidating, especially to children and people who aren't accustomed to them, so Janet began searching for a breed that would be protective but also friendly and gentle with people, especially strangers.

 We've had a string of different big white Livestock Guardian Dogs (LGDs) over the years, usually with Great Pyrenees breeding, but also adding Anatolian Shepherd and Akbash to the mix.
 However, the dogs were rather stand-offish and could be less than friendly, so in casting about for a more benevolent breed, Janet came across the Colorado Mountain Dog, or CMD, which met all the standards she required.
 Subsequently, she found a breeder and obtained Sugar, her first CMD puppy.
-Dual-registered with the Colorado Mountain Dog Registry (CMDR) and the American Rare Breed Association (ARBA), Sugar has been bred and is now pregnant with her first litter, on July 7 - there are 4 girls and 3 boys - they look like a big pile of snow lying next to their mother!
-The sire is also a local dog, and this will be his first litter as well, so we are all eager to see what they produce.
+Dual-registered with the Colorado Mountain Dog Registry (CMDR) and the American Rare Breed Association (ARBA), Sugar was bred and gave birth to her first litter, on July 7 - there are 4 girls and 3 boys - they look like a big pile of snow lying next to their mother!
+The sire is also a local dog, and this is his first litter as well.
 Since big dogs usually produce big litters, this litter of SEVEN is actually "average" - Sugar's mother had 15 her first time, and 12 in her second litter.
 So, we plan to have at least two of these new snowballs stay with us (one male, one female), and share the rest with some special folks who need a big, friendly, protective dog or two.
 Another great unique feature of CMDs is that they don't drool or shed as much as most other large-breed dogs, and their fur doesn't get as matted, either!

 | |-Iris of Red Gate Farm